Fraud-Detection-and-Defense/lego-docs/README.md

 ![](https://i.imgur.com/kAEnsYf.png)

 For Gitcoin grants, Legos start as useful insights from analysis of Gitcoin data - some metric that reveals users to be Sybils.
 Then, this finding is expressed algorithmically and turned into some executable code.
-At the moment, most Legos exist in this form - shareable scripts in a Github repository.
-However, the ideal scenario is to make these Legos executable with no coding required, probably through a web interface where Lego's can be selected to be executed remotely, returning a simple result to the user.
+The ideal scenario we are workijg towards is for the Legos to be executable with no coding required, probably through a web interface where Lego's can be selected to be executed remotely, returning a simple result to the user.

+In summary:

+Each Lego is an analysis which is known to be evidence that an account is Sybil.

+## Who uses Legos?

+The primary user persona for fraud defense tools is the “Fraud Consultant”.
+This is a person who understands the past sybil attacks and steps taken to mitigate them.
+They are not only able to consult program & round operators, but also other uses of Passport, Project, and Program protocols.

+The second user persona for fraud defense tools is the “Round Operator”.
+Most likely this will be someone on the Gitcoin PGF workstream team for early rounds.
+Their primary interest is maintaining a happy community where funders and donors both feel that capital is optimally distributed in their program (or at least as close as possible).

+The “round operator” is the persona of someone focused on a single instance of a grant round voting event.
+The term “program operator” is referring to the operator of multiple rounds for the same program.
+Imagine Uniswap hosts 4 rounds per year.
+The program operator and round operator are likely, but not necessarily the same person.
+“Event operator” further abstracts this role to include events which are not Gitcoin Grants related such as a vote on snapshot (which has integrated Passport).

 ## What does a lego look like?